LosFuzzys/losfuzzys.github.io/_drafts/2018-06-26-googlectf-dogestore.md

 The objective was to recover the plaintext contents of the `encrypted_secret` file.

+We can also send an encrypted file to the server and have it decrypt and decode the file.
+It will then send back the base64-encoded SHA3 hash of the decoded data.

 Here are the contents of the Rust file:

 ```rust